slickworks/lidless/README.md

 #### Putting it all together

-Let's look at how default labels and nested directories interact to allow us to exclude a git repository from our backups, but include a nested directory inside it:
+Let's look at how default tags and nested directories interact to allow us to exclude a git repository from our backups, but include a nested directory inside it:

 ```json
 {